SupashipHQ/sdk/packages/react/README.md

 # Supaship React SDK

-A React SDK for Supaship that provides hooks and components for feature flag management in React applications.
+A React SDK for Supaship that provides hooks and components for feature flag management with full TypeScript type safety.

 ## Installation